ksrepo9/kubernetes/NameSpace/README.md

-# Kubernetes Scenario-Based Pod Interview Questions
+# Kubernetes Scenario-Based NameSpace Interview Questions

-A collection of scenario-based interview questions focused on Kubernetes Pods.
+A collection of scenario-based interview questions focused on Kubernetes NameSpace.
 ---

 # Table of Contents